wgtechlabs/unthread-telegram-bot/README.md

 ### 🤝 Partner Organizations

-These amazing organizations partner with us to support our open-source work:
+These outstanding organizations partner with us to support our open-source work:

 | | |
 |-|-|